system76/docs/_articles/dual-booting.md

 ### If Pop!\_OS is installed first

 To dual boot Pop!\_OS alongside another OS, install Pop!\_OS first.
 After completing the installation of Pop!\_OS, boot your computer in Recovery mode by holding down the spacebar during boot and selecting **Pop!\_OS Recovery** in the systemd-boot menu.
 (Alternatively, you can boot into your Pop!\_OS installation media, such as a USB flash drive.)
 Once booted into Pop!\_OS Recovery (or the live USB environment), use GParted to resize the root partition (the largest partition) to make room for Windows 10 (35GB is the minimum required).
-Resizing the partition will only work if Pop!\_OS is not encrypted and if the OS is encrypted then it will need to be reinstalled with that option not enabled.
+Resizing the partition will only work if Pop!_OS is not encrypted.
+If the OS is encrypted then it will need to be reinstalled with encryption not enabled.

 ![GParted](/images/dual-booting/gparted.png)